veugeni/vnml/docs/vnmlmanual.md

 Any kind of image can be used as a backgroud.
 The engine will adapt it to show the central part over the 70% of screen height to be nicely shown on mobile devices too.
 A resolution of 1280x720 is usually good.

-The tag responsible for changing the background is `<bk></bk>` and can have different attributes for special effects: `"flip", "blur", "gray", "flash", "thunder", "immediate"`
+The tag responsible for changing the background is `<bk></bk>` and can have different attributes for special effects: `"flip", "blur", "gray", "flash", "thunder", "immediate", "shake", "quake"`

 ```
  // Shows the background named house_in_the_forest